GeorgeAlexandrakis93/BackEndChallenge/README.md

 ]

 5.	***Bonus<br>
 a.
-When updating the name of a vessel, trigger an update for all voyages of the updated vessel.
+When updating the name of a vessel, trigger an update for all voyages of the updated vessel.<br>
 b.
 When updating the starting date of a voyage, auto update its code.